pqml/kool-shell/README.md

 <br>

-__Your plugin need to return an object.__ When your plugin is used, the returned object will be merged into the api object of the kool-shell instance.
+__Your plugin need to be a function that return an object.__ When your plugin is used, the returned object will be merged into the api object of the kool-shell instance.

 > :warning:  Method/Property will be overiden if a new one has the same name.
 Namespace your plugin api if you use common method names